 Free sofa and couch door fit checker

-Will My Sofa Fit Through the Door?
+Will My Sofa or Couch Fit Through the Door?

 Check whether a sofa or couch will fit through a doorway before you buy or move it.
 Enter the sofa and door sizes and this calculator tells you if it slides straight in, needs angling, the exact tilt, or simply will not fit.